 I was feeling pretty down today but on the way home was gifted with an unexpected song.
 Gladys Knight sang 'Midnight Train to Georgia' over three decades ago, I've never been on a train, and I don't think I know anyone who lives in the Peach State, but the song has always spoken to me on a visceral level.
 The tumbling chord progression, Knight's thunderous, soulful performance--everything, everything about the song makes me want to weep with appreciation.
 Today, the lyrics spoke to me:

-on that midnight train to Georgia
+He's leaving on that midnight train to Georgia

 Said he's going back to find a simpler place and time